darktjm/gamesup/README.md

 it's always a good idea to press the button to view/verify options beore installing.

+I now also enable gallium-nine-standalone and dxvk by default, by setting the appropriate registry entries and soft linking the dlls into the prefix.
+For the gallium-nine-standalone, I soft link the dll.so file directly rather than pointlessly enabling `z:` and linking it through there, as the configurator program it comes with does.
+Something is still creating `z:` even though I patch it out, but gallium-nine-standalone works fine without it (apparently).
+For dxvk, I store it in `~/games/win/dxvk` (actually a soft link to the latest installed version) and make relative soft links to there.
+Obviously if you use this you'll want it to soft link to wherever you installed it.
+Note that the use of standalone gallium-nine eliminates my need (and support) for wine-d3d9 and wine-any, which haven't worked and haven't been updated in a while, anyway.
+For some reason, some 3D games use neither of these.
+I'm not sure why.
+Maybe they're OpenGL games (which still haven't been ported to Linux).

 Another thing I like to do is not have symbolic links in the user directory to my home directory.
 Windows programs throw their crap all over the place, and I'd rather just keep it under the prefix.
 For